jwiszowaty/project-headerparser/README.md

 # 🌐 Request Header Parser Microservice

-A Node.js + Express API that returns the client's IP address, preferred language, and software info by parsing request headers.
-This project fulfills the FreeCodeCamp “Request Header Parser Microservice” project requirements. :contentReference[oaicite:0]{index=0}
+A Node.js and Express.js API that returns your IP address, preferred language, and software (user-agent) info using the HTTP request headers.
+This project fulfills the FreeCodeCamp “Request Header Parser Microservice” requirement from the Back End Development and APIs certification.

 ---